bcgov/von-agent-template/GettingStartedTutorial.md

 ## Step 7: Changing a Proof Request Prerequisite

-On this step, we are going to change the proof request prerequisites for your credential by adding another credential to the prerequisite list.
+In this step, we are going to change the proof request prerequisites for your credential by adding another credential to the prerequisite list.
 To do that, we need to edit the `services.yml` file and add a second proof request dependency.
-IN particular, we're going to add the dFlow `PST Number` credential as a dependency, but feel free to add a different one if you are feeling adventurous.
+In particular, we're going to add the dFlow `PST Number` credential as a dependency, but feel free to add a different one if you are feeling adventurous.
 Here's what you have to do in the `services.yml` file:

 1. Add `pst_number` after `dflow_registration` in the `depends_on` config element.
 2. Copy the `dflow_registration` sub-section of yaml, within `proof_requests` (bottom of the file), and paste immediately below so there are two sections in `proof_requests`.
 3. Update the fields in the second copy as appropriate for the new prerequisite credential.
-   1. To get the values for `did`, `name` and `version`, use the Ledger Browser ([in browser](http://dflow.bcovrin.vonx.io), [local machine](http://localhost:9000)) to look up the schema (see image below).
+   - To get the values for `did`, `name` and `version`, use the ledger browser ([In Browser](http://dflow.bcovrin.vonx.io), [Local Machine](http://localhost:9000)) to look up the schema (see image below).
-      1. Click "Domain"
+      - Click "Domain"
-      2. Search for "pst" (or whatever credential type you want to use) and find, copy and paste the `From nym`, `Schema Name` and `Schema version` fields, respectively.
+      - Search for "pst" (or whatever credential type you want to use) and find, copy and paste the `From nym`, `Schema Name` and `Schema version` fields, respectively.
-   2. Ensure that only attributes that are in the selected schema are in the "attributes" section.
+   - Ensure that only attributes that are in the selected schema are in the "attributes" section.
-      1. You can remove the attributes section entirely if you want (that would be used to prove that the holder has the required verifiable credential without requesting to any of the data within the credential).
+      - You can remove the attributes section entirely if you want (that would be used to prove that the holder has the required verifiable credential without requesting to any of the data within the credential).
 4. Save the file.
 5. Stop, build and restart the agent as per the instructions in the previous step.